KasMichta/hjkl/docs/PowerShell/data-structures.md

 ### [](#arrays)Arrays

-So let's get to the fun bit, what if we want a list of numbers.
+So let's get to the fun bit, what if we want a collection of numbers.
 Easy, let's make an Array with `@()`:

 ```powershell
 $array = @(1,2,3,4,5)